Canadian Man Accused Of Burning $1 Million In Cash So He Won’t Have To Give Any To His Ex-Wife

 Phillips gave the businessman some time to reconsider whether or not he wants to stick with his story, to the tune of a 30-day stay in jail.

-“You are making a mockery of this court, and its process, something I will not allow … You are conducting yourself with intent to deliberately and willfully frustrate the proper administration of justice,” reminding McConville that if he doesn’t start cooperating, he’ll be looking at a jail sentence that will “be a walk in the park” compared to a 30-days stint.
+“You are making a mockery of this court, and its process, something I will not allow … You are conducting yourself with intent to deliberately and willfully frustrate the proper administration of justice,” the judge said, reminding McConville that if he doesn’t start cooperating, he’ll be looking at a jail sentence that will “be a walk in the park” compared to a 30-days stint.

 The judge also accused McConville of harming the future of his children in his bid to spite his ex-wife.